Greenstand/Greenstand-Overview/Roadmap.md

 + Automating validation and tagging of tokens.
 + Grower Proof of payment module - a required module to enable the creation and generation of tokens off line
 + Automated workflows for direct payments via Mobile Money in 10 African Countries
-+ Release To Production - Deployment of Greenstand Impact Token Blockchain Network on Ethirum - Ethereum side-chain with validation by
++ Release To Production - Deployment of Greenstand Impact Token Blockchain Network